-11.10.9 How to Change the Camera Angle of a Playlist Element
+5.6.4.
+Changing the Camera Angle of a Playlist Element

-You can change the camera angle of a playlist element if the material is still available in a local or distant record train.
+From the Remote Panel, you can change the camera angle of a playlist element if the material is still available in a local or distant record train.

 To change the camera angle of a playlist element, proceed as follows: